-An empowered team performs in a completely different way to how a traditional team operates.
-Empowering your team is replacing traditional forms of corporate hierarchy, where team members report back to whoever is boss.
+An empowered team performs in a completely different way from how a traditional team operates.
+Empowering your team is replacing traditional forms of the corporate hierarchy, where team members report back to whoever is boss.

 An empowered team has increased levels of responsibility and authority over their workload, with self-motivated individuals independently planning and managing work, taking full ownership of their actions and decisions.